FinanceFreeKorea CPI 1990–2025

 Why do I enter the rate manually for 'Today → Future'?

 No one can know future inflation.
 The Bank of Korea's 2% target is commonly used; comparing 2%, 2.5%, and 3% scenarios is a reasonable approach.
+For reference, Korea's long-run CPI averaged around 3% from 1990–2025 but hovered near 1% in 2014–2020.
+This is a conversion tool based on your assumption, not a forecast, so it's safer to run conservative, base, and high cases separately as a range.

 What is the difference between nominal and real value?